Dario-Maglio/CMPDA/README.md

 # Dario_CMPDA
-Repository of the cmpeda course at UniPi.
+Personale repository of the cmpeda course (UniPi).